leewinn1974/MavG/README.md

 Kivy and mavlink must be installed

-The indicators can be tested using Mission Planner:
+The indicators can be tested using Mission Planner on windows machines:
  Open a simulator
  Start Mavlink Mirror:
   TCP Host : 14551 (this port is what is in the code currently)

+Testing under Linux requires the Ardupilot SITL to be running.

 https://mavlink.io/en/getting_started/installation.html
 https://kivy.org/doc/stable/gettingstarted/installation.html